halfaya/BayHac/references.md

   concentrates on tacics using LTAC, this book concentrates on Gallina and tactics using its own Ssreflect library.

+* Adam Chlipala, [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/).
+Advanced use of Coq for serious program verificiation.

 ## Applications of Dependent Types

 ### Software Quality